pranshugaba/maths-wiki/docs/about/how-to-contribute.md

 ## Style Guide
 Kindly read and follow the [style guide](../style-guide) before you make your submissions.

-## License
+## Licence
-By contributing to maths.wiki, you agree that your contributions will be licensed under its [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+By contributing to maths.wiki, you agree that your contributions will be licensed under its [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) licence.